GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 4, 2018-A JMJ  Implemented multiple gamepads with dynamic mapping
+`GamepadManager`: new class that manages multiple "real" gamepads that are connected to real hardware, and multiple "proxy" gamepads that can dynamically connect with any of the real gamepads or to nothing at all.
+The old `ProcessingGamepad` class has been removed.

+A real gamepad (class `GamepadManager.RealGamepad`) is matched with a proxy gamepad (class `GamepadManager.ProxyGamepad`) if it matches both the "robot Id" and the "role".
+Each proxy gamepad is permanently assigned a robot Id and a role, when it is created in the main program (simple_robot_simulator.pde).
+The `Robot` class constructor is passed-in two gamepads, both proxy gamepads, and this assignment stays for the life of the robot.

+Initially real gamepads are not assigned to any proxy gamepads, so effectively the robots are not controlled by any gamepad.
+If the user presses START+A on any gamepad that has not yet been mapped, that real gamepad is now linked to the proxy gamepad #1 of the first robot in the list of robots.
+If the user presses START+B, the gamepad is mapped to gamepad2.
+If the real gamepad is already mapped to a proxy robot, pressing START+A or START+B will stay with the robot that it is already bound to.

+If a particular real gamepad (r1) is mapped to a robot's gamepad1 (role "A") when a user presses START+A on another real gamepad(r2), gamepad1's mapping on the robot will switch to r2, so real gamepad r1 is now not mapped to anything - it is effectively ignored until it gets mapped to some proxy gamepad on some robot.

+[Not yet implemented] To select a particular robot, the user presses the DPAD - N selects robot 1, E robot 2, S robot 3 and W robot 4.
+By default, all gamepads are mapped to robot 1 (i.e., the robot with Id "1").
+Multiple robots are not implemented yet - this just lays the groundwork for having multiple robots.

 ## October 3, 2018-B JMJ  Finished implementing caching the blurred floor pixels
 The code was added to classes `FieldElements` and `RawSensorModule`. `FieldElements` is responsible for rendering visible floor elements to a pixel array - on demand, in the method `generateFloorPixels`. `RawSensorModule` calls `generateFloorPixels` and creates a blurred version of these pixels.
 Since this process (particularly the blurring) is time consuming,